mikeal/bent/README.md

 Functional HTTP client for Node.js and Browsers with async/await.

-*Incredibly small browser version built on fetch with no external dependencies or polyfills.*
+*Incredibly small browser version built on fetch with 3 small external dependencies.*

 ## Usage